HOME ABOUT REPORTS CONTACT HELP WANTED

 It is time for President Biden to fulfill his official campaign promise to provide affordable health care to all.
 Joe Biden's Healthcare Plan states that it will "give every American access to affordable health insurance."
 Unfortunately so far he has made no such proposal.

-Incredibly, the Biden administration allowed the special enrollment period for health insurance to lapse on August 15.
-It is now illegal for individuals to buy health insurance in America until November 1.
+Incredibly, the Biden administration allowed the special enrollment period for health insurance to lapse on January 15th.
+It is now illegal to buy health insurance in America until November 1.
 This is insane!
-The exchanges should be re-opened as soon as possible.

-Around 600,000 people have been killed from the Coronavirus in the United States.
-A new study even estimates that count might be too low, and the actual Covid death count could be over 900,000.
-(NPR, 5-6-21).
+Around 1 million people have been killed from the Coronavirus in the United States.
 How many Americans have to die from the Coronavirus before health care is taken seriously in this country?
 2 million?
 4 million?
 What is the figure?

 It has been clearly defined that hundreds of thousands of the people who died probably would not have died if we had healthcare as a right (Lancet Study: 40% of U.S. Covid deaths could have been avoided).